OrianMA/3D-RPG-Game/README.md

 <br/>

 To finish, I was comfortable with this project.
 I relearned some features and discovered new ones, like **UI Joystick control**, which was pretty fun!

+# 4. Main Challenges

+There were several aspects of the project that took significant time and posed challenges.
+Here they are in order of difficulty:

+1. **UIJoystick**:
+   The joystick controls the player’s speed and direction and needed to move dynamically to the player’s click position.
+It also had to align perfectly with the visual representation.
+This was clearly the hardest part of the project.

+2. **Weapon Hierarchy**:
+   I wanted the hierarchy to be as clear and modular as possible.
+Since weapons are one of the main mechanics in the game, it was crucial to ensure this system worked seamlessly.
+Matching it with the visuals also added complexity.

+3. **Weapon Visuals**:
+   The in-game weapon visuals and the actual weapon functionality are linked but perform different tasks.
+Integrating the two systems without bugs and ensuring they worked perfectly together required a lot of effort.

+4. **Polishing Attacks**:
+   The attack system relies on animations, combined with particle effects and line visualizations.
+However, when switching abruptly between animations (e.g., from attacking to running), some attack visuals would not disappear correctly, causing visual glitches.

+> **Summary:**
+> The ***UIJoystick*** was the most time-consuming and challenging task.
+However, once completed, it didn’t require further adjustments.
+In contrast, the ***weapon code*** was frequently updated as it is the game’s main mechanic, making it reasonable to spend extra time refining it.